 In September 2016 the Nobel Committee revised their descriptions of qualified nominators.
-Please refer to our annotated list below, derived from the Nobel Institute’s own list, with only added emphasis.
+Please refer to our annotated list below, derived from the Nobel Institute’s own list, with only added color and emphasis.
 If you fall into one of these categories (1 and 4 are the largest), please submit a confidential nomination for our proposal.
-If are not qualified to nominate, you may still submit a public endorsement.
-And of course sharing this effort with your friends and associates will be incredibly helpful.
+If you are not qualified to nominate, we encourage you to submit a public endorsement.
+And of course sharing this effort with friends and associates will be incredibly helpful.

 Qualified Nominators for the Nobel Peace Prize